Mazda MX-30 performance, motor & drive

 For the most part, the MX-30 drives like a normal small automatic SUV.
 The 'MX' part of the name is usually associated with the brand’s sports cars, and isn't entirely unjustified.
 From the driving seat, it echoes much of the famous MX-5 roadster's characteristics; precise steering, smooth braking and well judged suspension are all present and correct.
 Like all Mazdas, big or small, overtly sporty or family-focused, it's a cut above the competition when it comes to driver satisfaction.

-Regenerative braking, which is pretty much a given on any electric car these days, is standard.
+Regenerative braking, which is pretty much a given on electric cars these days, is standard.
 You can adjust the strength of the effect using the paddles between the steering wheel.
 There are five levels to choose from, ranging from barely perceptible to a strong slowing force when you lift off the accelerator; the latter allows for 'one-pedal' driving if you anticipate the traffic ahead well enough.

 Mazda MX-30 0-62mph, top speed and acceleration